Verifying = win-win

 Maybe you feel awkward talking budgets early on.
 After all, we're taught from a young age to avoid talking about money.
-Well, your prospect is no different.
+Well, your lead is no different.
 They probably feel awkward too.

 So try something like, “Can we talk about budgets?”
-You’re asking for permission, and giving the prospect control of the situation.
+You’re asking for permission, and giving your lead control of the situation.
 It’s not like you’re putting pressure on by saying, “Let’s talk budgets.”

-Asking the prospect in an open way means they’re more likely to be open with you.
+Asking the lead in an open way means they’re more likely to be open with you.
 You can then move to the next step, and ask questions around: